jrestrepot/artificial-intelligence/README.md

 ## figures
 The figures folder consists of .html and .png files, which are visualizations of the results for the models in this repository.
 The file names are very self-explanatory.

+# SET UP
+To set up the virtual environment, simple run the .sh file with the command: ".\setup.sh"